shuavaz89/JSON2Tiled/README.md

 # JSON2Tiled
-This will convert your Tiled JSON file to the TMX format.
-Lost your TMX Map Format file (.tmx), but still have the JSON Map Format (.json) of the file?
-I've built this because somehow I nearly lost all of my .tmx files on my macbook... :'( Fortunately, I have all the json files, this tool managed to convert them to TMX.
+This will convert your Tiled JSON Map Format (.json) file to the Tiled TMX Map Format file (.tmx).

+I've built this because somehow I nearly lost all of my TMX files on my MacBook... :'(

+Fortunately, I have all the json files, this tool recovered my TMX files!!! :)

 ## Getting Started